Hectic Nine-9

 Hectic Nine-9 is a South African teen television live interactive magazine show produced by Okuhle Media for SABC 2.
-It is South Africa's Flagship Youth Entertainment Show and the second longest running youth program on SABC (South African Broadcasting Corporation).
+It is South Africa's Flagship Youth Entertainment Show and the secondlongest running youth program on SABC (South African Broadcasting Corporation).
 The program focuses on the latest local and international celebrity news and gossip, trending topics, games, music, and fashion.

 Content

 Hectic Nine-9 generates a wide variety of theme based content covering local and international news and topics.
 Weekdays are broken down into specific themes such as: